androb/deliverables/interviewplaybook/examples/growth-manager/playbook.md

 ## Competency 1. **Strategic User Acquisition**

-Expertise in planning and executing initiatives to attract and retain a loyal user base aligning with SocialGameCo's vision.
+Requires designing and implementing inventive strategies to captivate and retain a diverse player base, aligning with SocialGameCo's ethos of innovation and creativity within the challenging social gaming arena.

 ### Lead Question

-**&ldquo;Tell me about a time when you had to develop and execute a strategic user acquisition campaign.
-What was your approach, how did you measure its success, and what had you learned from that experience that you would, or did, apply in subsequent strategies?
-Please elaborate on the strategy's alignment with the creative vision and community building.&rdquo;**
+**&ldquo;Describe a time when you successfully developed and launched a user acquisition campaign.
+How did you ensure it was innovative, and what metrics did you use to measure its success?
+Did you make any adjustments based on these metrics?&rdquo;**

 &nbsp;

 &nbsp;

-_Look for specifics in planning and execution, use of data, alignment with company values, learning from outcomes, and indicators of continuous improvement._
+_Assess experience with campaign development and execution, evidence of innovative strategy design, ability to measure effectiveness, and adaptive tactics._

 ### Situational Scenario

-**&ldquo;Imagine SocialGameCo plans to launch a new game targeted at casual players aged 18-25.
-The goal is to acquire 100,000 users within the first month after launch.
-Draft a high-level strategy outline that encompasses this goal.&rdquo;**
+**&ldquo;You're tasked to gain 100k new users with a limited budget in a saturated market.
+Describe your initial steps and how you'd allocate the budget.&rdquo;**

 &nbsp;

 &nbsp;

-_Evaluate creativity, market understanding, feasibility, and alignment with company vision and community focus._
+_Evaluate their strategic planning, resourcefulness, budgeting skills, and ability to work within constraints._

 ### Diving Deeper

-**Data-Driven Decision Making**: "Describe the data analysis process you follow when optimizing user acquisition campaigns and provide an example of how it informed a strategy adjustment."
+**Data Analysis and Optimization**: "How would you utilize data analytics to modify and enhance user acquisition campaigns in real-time?"

 &nbsp;

-**Innovative Brand Synergy**: "How would you integrate SocialGameCo’s values into your user acquisition strategies to ensure the brand identity resonates with our target audience?"
+**Creative Brand Synergy**: "Can you provide an example of how you've integrated a brand's identity into a user acquisition strategy?"

 &nbsp;

-**Partnership Leverage**: "Can you provide an example of a partnership you developed to aid user acquisition and how you ensured it was strategic and effective?"
+**Stakeholder Collaboration**: "Explain how you have worked with cross-functional teams to bolster user acquisition efforts."

 &nbsp;